legeon-foundation/legeon-enterprise-gateway/docs/api-overview.md

 The enterprise reviews and approves the SoW through the Gateway UI.
 Once approved, the SoW is confirmed in Legeon Core and optionally synchronized back to SAP.
 Outcome: A formalized, approved SoW ready for milestone tracking and delivery.
+> Requisitions can be created directly in the **Gateway UI web portal** or, where configured, synchronized from existing SAP systems.
+> The sequence below shows the **UI-driven path**.

 ```mermaid
 sequenceDiagram